 Positive and negative messaging should be used to communicate when a user has completed a task successfully, or has made an error or mistake.
 Use visual cues and descriptive language to make sure your messaging is as clear as possible.

-- Submit confirmation
+- Provide submission confirmation

 Avoid having user accidentally click “Submit” multiple times by giving a visual confirmation that the button was clicked & processed successfully.

-- Inline validation
+- Give real-time inline validation

 People make mistakes, so form validation is important.
 Minimize friction by giving real-time validation for each of your form fields.
 This allows the user to see when and where they’ve made errors without having to wait until they go to submit the form.
 It also helps avoid the frustrating task of scrolling through an entire form afterwards to try to find the error.

-- Clear error messaging
+- Deliver clear error messaging

 Make sure your error messaging is clear and descriptive.
 When someone makes a mistake, make sure you tell them why.
 Did they leave a required field blank?
 Is their formatting wrong?
 If your form is complex, you can even explore having 4-10 adaptive error messages on the backend that will match different scenarios.